intrahealth/client-registry/docs/index.md

 *Thank you for taking an interest in the Open Client Registry (OpenCR)!
 This is a community project and meant for others to adopt to their use cases as they wish.*

 !!! tip
-    Regardless if you're just curious, an implementer, or a developer, please read the this Overview tab first and then the User Manual.
+    Regardless if you're just curious, an implementer, or a developer, please read the this page first and then the User Manual.
 We've kept them short.

+There are four manuals in the iHRIS technical documentation.
+Choose the one based on your needs:

+* **User**: Start here then move on.
+This covers the basics, use cases, how matching works, and the user interface.
+* **Implementer**: This manual covers some of the areas important to deploying OpenCR.
+* **Developer**: This manual covers details for building new features and customizing iHRIS.
+* **Sysadmin**: This manual shows how to install iHRIS on servers and how to configure it.

 ## What is OpenCR?